Father of Black man killed by Philadelphia police urges calm after further unrest

 Advocates of police reform say officers are too often called to scenes where social workers might be more helpful.

-John McNesby, president of the Fraternal Order of Police Lodge No. 5, defended the officers in a statement, saying, "These officers were aggressively approached by a man wielding a knife."
-(Reporting by Aleksandra Michalska; Additional reporting by Kanishka Singh in Bengaluru, Nathan Layne in Wilton, Connecticut, and Eric Beech in Washington; Writing by Daniel Trotta and Clarence Fernandez)
+John McNesby, president of the Fraternal Order of Police Lodge No. 5, defended the officers in a statement, saying, "These officers were aggressively approached by a man wielding a knife." — Reuters